Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### <a name="link_changelog"></a> Changelog

+* v.2.0.35 - Sep 11th, 2019
+    * `api.blockchair.com/{:chain}/nodes` endpoint now also returns the `heights` array showing distribution of the latest block numbers among nodes.
+See a visualisation on our web interface as an example: https://blockchair.com/bitcoin/nodes
+    * There's a new endpoint `api.blockchair.com/nodes` showing some aggregated node stats across 7 networks (Bitcoin, Bitcoin Cash, Bitcoin SV, Litecoin, Dash, Dogecoin, and Groestlcoin).
+    * Our database dumps now also feature daily balances snapshot, see Bitcoin for example: https://gz.blockchair.com/bitcoin/addresses/ (please note that the download speed is limited for non-premium users).
+The format is `address<TAB>balance`.
 * v.2.0.34 - Aug 7th, 2019
     * It's now possible to retrieve raw block data directly from our nodes.
 The endpoint is `api.blockchair.com/{:chain}/raw/block/{:hash}|{:id}`.
 This endpoint supports all chains except for `ripple`.
         * For Bitcoin-like chains the `data` array returns two elements: